Avnet/freertos-oob/ZUBoard-1CG/README.md

 ## Access the Web Server

-The application is set to use '192.168.2.10' as its static IP address.
+The application will try to get an IP with DHCP for 10 seconds.

-This can be changed to use a different static address or DHCP (not tested).
+If DHCP failed, '192.168.2.10' will be used as a static IP address.

-- Connect the board and the host PC with an Ethernet cable.
+- Connect the Ethernet cable on the board.

-- Set the host PC to use a static address in the same subnet ('192.168.2.2' for example).
+- Look at the serial logs to see which IP address was assigned to the board

 - Open a web browser on the host PC and browse to the board IP address as the URL (For example, http://192.168.2.10).
 The webpage should open in the browser.
+Your host PC must have an IP address in the same subnet.